aiwithhtml/SpaceInvadersAI/README.md

 https://stable-baselines3.readthedocs.io/en/master/guide/algos.html

 And now after training for about 20 million steps, here are a few gifs of our final model!
 I will include the code to make the gifs in this repository so you can show your friends what you created if you like ;).
+The saved model is posted above in the main branch.

 ![SpaceInvaders](https://user-images.githubusercontent.com/53868567/176224580-f9252862-5e75-4de2-94dc-f9e99e9b88c3.gif)